 Veneers are one of the easiest and most effective ways to get the flawless smile you’ve always wanted.
 These ultra-thin, custom-made porcelain shells can completely reshape your teeth, making them an ideal solution for a range of cosmetic dental problems.
 From his state-of-the-art office in Nashville, Tennessee, Dr. Adam Cottrill specializes in natural-looking veneers that are virtually imperceptible, so your beautiful smile is the only thing others will notice.
 If you’re interested in learning more about what veneers can do for you, call the office or book your appointment online today.

 Dental veneers, or laminates, are exceptionally thin shells designed to hide cosmetic flaws or restore lost tooth structure.
 Veneers, which are typically made from porcelain, are permanently bonded to the front side of your teeth to change their color or their shape.
 They can be used to correct a wide range of cosmetic flaws, including:

 Because veneers provide a more subtle way to repair or improve the appearance of teeth, they can be an attractive alternative to crowns.
-A dental technician creates your custom veneers in a lab, working from a model provided by Dr. LuBovich.
+A dental technician creates your custom veneers in a lab, working from a model provided by Dr. Cottrill.

-During your first visit, Dr. LuBovich buffs and lightly reshapes the surface of your tooth’s enamel to accommodate the veneer.
+During your first visit, Dr. Cottrill buffs and lightly reshapes the surface of your tooth’s enamel to accommodate the veneer.
 Doing so only removes about half a millimeter of the tooth's surface, or just enough so that your veneers won’t feel out of place in your mouth.

 Although this process doesn’t bother most patients, you may request a local anesthetic if you’re particularly sensitive to dental work.